MicrosoftDocs/appcenter-docs/docs/transition/side-by-side.md

 # HockeyApp data on App Center

 All your HockeyApp apps are automatically available in App Center.
-In addition, all your HockeyApp distribution groups are available in App Center.
+All your HockeyApp distribution groups are available in App Center.
 All releases that have been distributed through HockeyApp are also visible in App Center.

-In the side by side experience, uploading new releases can be done in either HockeyApp or App Center, either location will be kept in sync in both products.
-Legacy distribution groups will be automatically created in App Center.
-These legacy groups will by kept in sync with HockeyApp.
-Any release to a legacy distribution group will be added to HockeyApp and testers will be notified and install unchanged via the HockeyApp experience.
+Uploading new releases can be done in either HockeyApp or App Center and is synchronized.
+Legacy distribution groups are automatically created in App Center.
+These legacy groups are synchronized with HockeyApp.
+Any release to a legacy distribution group is uploaded to HockeyApp and testers are notified via HockeyApp.

 ## Getting Started with your HockeyApp data in App Center

 As a HockeyApp customer, your apps and account information automatically synchronizes and are ready for you in App Center.
-Therefore, getting started is easy:
+Getting started is easy:

 1. [Sign-in to App Center](https://appcenter.ms/login?utm_medium=referral_link&utm_source=Hockey%20App) with your HockeyApp Credentials
 2. Once logged in, you'll see a list of all of your existing HockeyApp apps.
 HockeyApp apps are marked with a blue HockeyApp icon.

 ## Limitations

 While you can work in both services, settings for your HockeyApp apps are only editable in HockeyApp.
-Therefore, the following app management tasks can only be edited in HockeyApp:
+The following app management tasks can only be edited in HockeyApp:

 * Managing app collaborators and testers.
 * Managing organization owners.